 Distance & Online Learning

-Oakton Community College offers many distance learning courses for students who choose to pursue their education independently and efficiently.
-This is an excellent option for students with family, job or travel obligations, or with other scheduling conflicts.
-Students enjoy the flexibility of accessing their courses each week and completing assignments at times and places of their choosing.
+Oakton students enjoy the flexibility of accessing courses each week and completing assignments at times and places of their choosing.

-Students may obtain all of their general education requirements, and earn an Associate in Arts degree and several certificates from Oakton with distance learning courses.
+Students may obtain all of their general education requirements, and earn an Associate in Arts degree and several certificates from Oakton with distance learning courses, alone.

 Some online courses have on-campus requirements.
-For example, biology requires on-campus labs, and speech requires on-campus presentations.
 Several courses also require on-campus testing (see below).
 On-campus requirements, if present, are listed in the course schedule.
 If you have any questions, please check with the instructor.

 IS ONLINE LEARNING RIGHT FOR YOU?